Department Funding

 State funds are distributed to the counties through the regional offices of the Illinois Department of Transportation.
 Types of state funds used by LaSalle County include Motor Fuel Tax (MFT), Truck Access Route Program (TARP), County Consolidated Funds, and Illinois Jobs Now Funds.

 The Illinois Motor Fuel Tax fund is derived from a per gallon tax on motor fuel used by vehicles operating upon public highways and recreational watercraft operating upon the waters of the State.
 IDOT issues monthly warrants to the County Treasurer in the amount of the County’s share of MFT, which is based upon motor vehicle license fees and the flow chart included in this report.
-Illinois motor fuel tax is 19.0 cents per gallon on gasoline and an additional 2.5 cents per gallon on diesel fuel.
-All of the diesel fuel differential goes into the state construction fund with none distributed to local agencies.
-After administrative deductions approximately 84% of the 19.0 cents per gallon gasoline tax remains to be split between the state and local agencies.
-The local share of the balance is 54.4% with 18.27% of that going to counties under 1 million in population.
-Begining July 1, 2019, the Motor Fuel Tax law was amended to impose a tax increase of 19 cents per gallon on motor fuel which will be adjusted annually based on the Consumber Price Index.
-LaSalle County receives approximately 1.548% of this amount.
+Beginning July 1, 2019, the Motor Fuel Tax (MFT) law was amended to impose a tax rate increase from 19 cents to 39 cents per gallon on motor fuel which will be adjusted annually if any on July 1st of each subsequent year base on the Consumer Price Index.
+A tax rate of 7.5 cents per gallon on diesel fuel was also effective July 1, 2019.
+The first 19 cents per gallon on motor fuel and an additional 2.5 cents per gallon on diesel fuel is collected and distributed in accordance of the Illinois Motor Fuel Tax fund (Attachment B).
+All of the diesel fuel differential goes into the state construction fund. $15 million per year from this fund is used to fund the Township Bridge Program.
+After administrative deductions, approximately 84% of the 19.0 cents per gallon gasoline tax remains to be split between the state and local agencies.
+The local share of the balance is 54.4% with 18,27% of that going to counties under 1 million in population.
+The second 19 cents per gallon on motor fuel and the 7.5 cents per gallon on diesel fuel is collected and distributed in accordance with the Transportation Renewal Fund (Attachment A). the local share of the Transportation Renewal fund is 32% and counites under 1 million population receive 18.27%.
+LaSalle County receives approximately .1548% of these.
 The average driver traveling 15,000 miles per year and getting 20 mpg fuel economy will pay $285.00 in Illinois MFT.
 Of this amount approximately $0.44 will be distributed to LaSalle County.
-In 2020, LaSalle County collected approximately $2,508,925 in MFT.
+In 2023, LaSalle County collected approximately $2,730,029 in MFT from both funds.
 Permissible uses of MFT are set by state law and IDOT administrative policy.
 LaSalle County uses MFT to pay for contract maintenance and construction projects, materials, and for the majority of employee wages.
 All expenditures of MFT must be approved by IDOT.
 However, by state statute the County Engineer is a deputy of IDOT and LaSalle County operates under Agreements of Understanding which expedite the programming and use of MFT funds.
 Agreements of Understanding are entered into at IDOT’s discretion with counties whose County Engineer’s office has demonstrated that they are adequately organized, staffed, equipped and financed to satisfactorily discharge the duties and requirements of the Illinois Highway Code.

 County Funds